Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 \end{lemma} \begin{proof} The proof can be carried out in a very similar manner as in \cite[Theorem~3.1]{LCR2020}.
 Here, we only sketch the main idea.
 First, we insert the $\varphi_k$ functions from \eqref{eq2.4} into \eqref{eq2.8} to get the integral representations of $a_{ij}(H J_n)$ and $b_{i}(H J_n)$:

 Inserting these into \eqref{eq2.6} shows that the ExpRB stages and time step update may be written as

 which clearly show that $U_{ni}=v_{ni}(c_i H)$ and $u_{n+1}=v_{n+1}(H)$ by means of the variation-of-constants formula applied to \eqref{eq2.9a} and \eqref{eq2.9b}, respectively. \end{proof} \textbf{MERB methods}.
 Starting from the initial value $u_0=u(t_0)$, equations \eqref{eq2.9} from Lemma~\ref{Lemma2.1} suggest a multirate procedure to approximate the numerical solutions $u_{n+1}$ ($n=0, 1, 2, \ldots$) obtained by ExpRB methods.
-Specifically, one may integrate the slow process $(V_n t + N_n(t,u))$ using a macro time step $H$, and integrate the fast process $(J_n u)$ using a micro time step $h=H/m$ (where $m>1$ is an integer representing the time-scale separation factor) via solving the `fast' ODEs \eqref{eq2.9a} on $[0, c_i H]$ and \eqref{eq2.9b} on $[0, H]$.
+Specifically, one may integrate the slow process $(V_n t + N_n(t,u))$ using a macro time step $H$, and integrate the fast process $(J_n u)$ using a micro time step $h=H/m$ (where $m>1$ is an integer representing the time scale separation factor) via solving the ``fast'' ODEs \eqref{eq2.9a} on $[0, c_i H]$ and \eqref{eq2.9b} on $[0, H]$.
 Let us denote the corresponding numerical solutions of these ODEs as $\widehat{U}_{ni}$ ($ \approx v_{ni}(c_i H)=U_{ni}$) and $\hat{u}_{n+1}$ ($\approx v_{n+1}(H)=u_{n+1}$).
-Then one can formulate this multirate procedure in each step by solving \eqref{eq2.9}--\eqref{eq2.10} with the initial value $\hat{u}_n$ ($\hat{u}_0 = u_0$).
-Since we must linearize each step around the approximate solution $\hat{u}_n$ instead of the true solution $u_n$, we denote the approximations of $J_n, V_n, N_{n} (t, u)$, and $D_{nj}$ appearing in polynomials \eqref{eq2.10} as
+Then this multirate procedure consists in each step of solving \eqref{eq2.9}--\eqref{eq2.10} with the initial value $\hat{u}_n$ ($\hat{u}_0 = u_0$).
+Since we must linearize each step around the approximate solution $\hat{u}_n$ instead of the true value $u_n$, we denote the approximations of $J_n, V_n, N_{n} (t, u)$, and $D_{nj}$ appearing in polynomials \eqref{eq2.10} as

 Thus, starting with $\hat{u}_0 = u_0$, for each time step $t_n\to t_{n+1}$ we solve perturbed linear ODEs for $i=2,\ldots,s$:

 with

 to obtain